ricardofsdomene/openlimite-api/README.md

 This API shows the Proof of Concept of OpenLimite algorithm

 Note
-We do not guarantee any risk related to the OpenLimite algorithm This algorithm it's just a POC of our thesis
+we do not guarantee any risk related to the OpenLimite algorithm

+This algorithm it's just a POC of our thesis

 PART I: Download & Run on local environment